Tony Sarg

-Anthony Frederick Sarg (April 21, 1880–March 7, 1942), known professionally as Tony Sarg, was a German American puppeteer and illustrator.
+Anthony Frederick Sarg (April 21, 1880 – March 7, 1942) was a German American puppeteer and illustrator.
 He was described as "America's Puppet Master", and in his biography as the father of modern puppetry in North America.

 Early life

 Tony Sarg was born in Cobán, Guatemala, to Francis Charles Sarg and his wife, Mary Elizabeth Parker.
 The elder Sarg, son of Mary Ellen Best, was a consul representing Germany; Parker was English.

 The family returned to the German Empire in 1887 [but note conflict that father Franz Sarg remained Consul until 1894]; Sarg entered a military academy at age 14 and received a commission as lieutenant at 17; in 1905 (in his mid-20s) he resigned his commission and took up residence in the United Kingdom.

 There, he pursued a relationship with Bertha Eleanor McGowan, an American he had met when she was a tourist in Germany.
 They were married in her hometown of Cincinnati, Ohio, January 20, 1909, and returned to England, where their daughter Mary was born two years later.
 In 1914, with the start of World War I, he sent Bertha and the children to Cincinnati, followed them soon after, and settled the family in New York City in 1915.
 In 1920, he became a naturalized citizen of the United States.